ibm-wsc/cloud-native-linuxone/docs/on-premises-lab/application-promotion/action.md

 ## Summary :full_moon_with_face:

-In this section, you made a change to your PetClinic application to add a new pet type of your choice and pushed the change to GitHub.
+In this section, you made a change to your PetClinic application to add a new pet type of your choice and pushed the change to Gogs.
 This triggered a new pipeline run which built a new image for the application tagged with the git commit hash and displayed the commit message explaining the change the build was implementing.
 Next, your pipeline deployed this change to OpenShift in development, tested it internally and externally and then rolled it out to staging (where it was also tested automatically).
 Finally, you visited the application and used the new feature (new type of pet) by adding a pet of that type to a new owner successfully.
 In other words, you are off the ground and running with "cloud native" CI/CD for your PetClinic application on IBM Z/LinuxONE!
 Congratulations!!!